Glossary of Weighing Terminology

 Load Cell

-A load cell is a transducer that converts force or weight into an electrical signal.
+A load cell is a transducer that converts force or weight into a measurable electrical signal.
+It is the core sensing component in most electronic weighing systems.
 View the different types of load cells we offer here.

 Net weight

-the weight of the vehicle’s load, calculated by subtracting the tare weight from the gross weight
+the weight of the vehicle’s load only, calculated by subtracting the vehicle’s empty weight (Tare Weight) from its total weight (Gross Weight).

 OIML